U.S. intelligence community says it cannot solve COVID mystery without China | Science-Environment

 President Joe Biden, who received a classified report earlier this week summarizing the investigation he had ordered, said Washington and its allies will continue to press the Chinese government for answers.
 "Critical information about the origins of this pandemic exists in the People's Republic of China, yet from the beginning, government officials in China have worked to prevent international investigators and members of the global public health community from accessing it," Biden said in a statement after the summary was released.

 The summary, released by the Office of the Director of National Intelligence, was set to worsen discord between Beijing and Washington at a time when the countries' ties are at their lowest point in decades.
 In the United States, activists worried the investigation could also encourage violence against Asian Americans.
-Reuters earlier reported that administration officials did not expect the analysis to settle debate about the virus' origin.
+Senator Mark Warner, a Democrat who chairs the Senate intelligence committee, said in a statement the report "underscores the need for China to stop stonewalling international investigations into a global pandemic that has cost so many lives and livelihoods around the world."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)